amit-jha99/devTinder/homework.md

 - Read about ref and populate
 - write code for GET /user/reqeust/received with all the checks.
 - Create GET /user/connections.

+- Logic for GET /feed API
+- Explore the $nin,$and,$ne and other query operators.